alexspeller/ember-query/README.md

 Note that these properties don't need to actually be the ones that are the params, as changing of these properties just triggers the serialization process.

+## Transitioning parameters

-Finally, in controllers and routes there are some new helpers:
+In controllers and routes there are some new helpers:

 ```javascript
 MyApp.BarController = Em.Controller.extend({